 One requirement of a See-through Trust is that the beneficiaries must be "identifiable."
 From the Regulations: "The beneficiaries of the trust who are beneficiaries with respect to the trust's interest in the employee's interest in the plan are identifiable (within the meaning of paragraph (f)(5) of this section) from the instrument."
 Reg. § 1.401(a)(9)-4(f)(2)(iii).
-Then: "Except as otherwise provided in this paragraph (f)(5) trust beneficiaries described in paragraph (f)(3) [the 2-tier trusttesting system; see PART 4, #8] are identifiable if it is possible to identify each person eligible to receive a portion of the employee's interest in the plan through the trust.
+Then: "Except as otherwise provided in this paragraph (f)(5) trust beneficiaries described in paragraph (f)(3) [the 2-tier trust-testing system; see PART 4, #8] are identifiable if it is possible to identify each person eligible to receive a portion of the employee's interest in the plan through the trust.
 For this purpose, the specificity requirements of paragraph (a)(3) of this section apply."
 Emphasis added.
 By referring to the "specificity requirements" of Reg. § 1.401(a)(9)-4(a)(3), the regulation simply incorporates the rule that "a beneficiary need not be specified by name"; for example, it could designate "my children" without naming them and they would still be considered "identifiable."

-The "identifiable" requirement provides an avenue for the Regulations' treatment of postdeath modifications in the terms of the trust that are made via powers of appointment, decanting, and trust reformations and how the potential for (and actual occurrence of) such post-death changes affect the trust's qualification as a See-through Trust ?true? and on the question of which beneficiaries "count" for purposes of determining the designated beneficiary.
+The "identifiable" requirement provides an avenue for the Regulations' treatment of post-death modifications in the terms of the trust that are made via powers of appointment, decanting, and trust reformations, and of how the potential for (and actual occurrence of) such post-death changes affect the question of which beneficiaries "count" for purposes of determining the designated beneficiary.